kadamwhite/talks/2014/modular-javascript-pvd/modular-javascript.md

-...but they won't be in browsers for a while yet.
+...but they won't be in browsers for a while.